 Read Also: How to become a UX Designer in Hong Kong

-This is one of the best ways to be successful in the world of UX design.
-Developing and practising active listening may not be that easy in the first place.
-You have to work for it by letting the speaker talk, not dominating conversations and by planning for responses only after the person finishes talking and not by interfering in the middle.
+This is one of the best ways to be successful in the world of UX design - developing and practising active listening may not be that easy in the first place.
+You have to work for it by letting the speaker talk and not dominate conversations. and by planning for responses only after the person finishes talking and not by interfering in the middle.

 Learn the fundamentals of UX design before dreaming deep into the next levels.
 In the beginning, self-learning is a good starter, especially by following along with some YouTube videos.
-As you move forward, the backing of a credible UX design course can help you to fill the gaps if any and invest time to develop the right skills.
+As you move forward, the backing of a credible UX design course in HK can help you to fill the gaps if any, and invest time to develop the right skills.
 It can be about the practical knowledge of the way you do user research, draw wireframes or create user personas.
-Since UX is highly dependent on human interaction, whether with a client or an end user, there is a great need for real feedback, mentorship and opportunities for you to take on real-life practice and projects.
+Since UX is highly dependent on human interaction, whether, with a client or an end-user, there is a great need for real feedback, mentorship and opportunities for you to take on real-life practice and projects.

 This is a great thing to do to mark a space in the UX design industry.
 In addition to demonstrating learned skills, this helps you to have a better insight into working life as a designer.
 Don't make the mistake that ux portfolios are only for experienced professionals.
 Even budding designers can build one using mock projects or with a spontaneous redesign of an existing app.

-Along with projects that you have taken on in proper UX design courses (and gained professional feedback on), you can continue to work on projects on your own using apps like Sketch or InDesign and put them online.
+Along with projects that you have taken on in proper UX design courses (and gained professional feedback), you can continue to work on projects on your own using apps like Sketch or InDesign and put them online.

 A great designer should be able to communicate his ideas to the team efficiently.
 A better understanding can make a difference in the final product and the way it engages the audience.
 Building storytelling skills can help a designer become a great communicator as ideas are better conveyed in the form of stories.
 Creating storyboards and immersing deeply in the brand stories can help a designer to a great extent.

-Always remember,:it's one thing to have a good idea, it's another to be able to enchant stakeholder and users to gain buy-in on said good idea.
+Always remember, it's one thing to have a good idea, it's another to be able to enchant stakeholders and users to gain buy-in on said a good idea.

 Having a good mentor is a wonderful idea, if not a requisite one.
 Go for an expert with immense experience in the field who can guide you to improve on the go.
 Moreover, he/she can help you learn about the industry standards and what changes to make in your style to give more comfort to the user.